mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/UtilizingRunSpecifications.md

 ## Stale When Revalidate

 `OperationStore` has a notion of stale-when-revalidate with respect to its latest held data.
-When a new subscriber is added to the store via ``OperationStore/subscribe(with:)-(OperationEventHandler<State>)``, the store will rerun its operation if both ``OperationStore/isStale`` and ``OperationStore/isAutomaticRunningEnabled`` are true.
+When a new subscriber is added to the store vian ``OperationStore/subscribe(with:)-(OperationEventHandler<State>)``, the store will rerun its operation if both ``OperationStore/isStale`` and ``OperationStore/isAutomaticRunningEnabled`` are true.
 It's possible to control the value of `isStale` via an `OperationRunSpecification`.

 ```swift
 import Combine